codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/goals-good-city-website.md

 * Does your site offer digital services?
 * How long does it take to complete each service or transaction?
 * What is the completion rate (start and finish) of the services that your site provides?
-* What is the breakdown in transactions happening online than in-person (in city hall or over the phone?)
+* What is the breakdown in transactions happening online than in-person (in City Hall or over the phone)?

 ## Treat residents with dignity